ElementAstro/atom-docs/src/content/docs/en/connection/udpserver.md

 ---
-title: UdpSocketHub Class Documentation
+title: UdpSocketHub
-description: Detailed documentation for the UdpSocketHub class in the atom::connection namespace, including constructors, public methods, message handling, and usage examples for managing UDP socket communication in C++.
+description: Detailed for the UdpSocketHub class in the atom::connection namespace, including constructors, public methods, message handling, and usage examples for managing UDP socket communication in C++.
 ---

-# UDP Socket Hub Class Documentation

 ## Overview